ucfopen/radar-grapher-materia-widget/src/_guides/creator.md

 ## Details ##

-Radar Grapher is an unscored activity: students will not be assessed based on their response.
+Radar Grapher is an unscored activity: students will not be assessed based on how they answer.
 Each question should be phrased in a manner that allows for responses along a range: for example, agreement with an opinion or statement.

 Note that the **Question** text will prompt the student with a question but will not be displayed in the final radar graph.
 Use the **Axis Label** text to assign a label that refers to the question in a condensed way.
 Use the **0%** and **100%** labels to provide contextual minimum and maximum values for the range of a student's response.